kalashb/AV.SEEK.RSX/README.md

 - **Preparation:** Prepared the acrylic chassis board by removing its cover to facilitate further assembly.
 - **Motor Connection:** Methodically connected motors to the chassis board using appropriate nuts and secured wheels onto the motors to enable locomotion.
 - **Functional Integration:** Seamlessly integrated the turning wheel with the chassis board, establishing its synchronization with the IR sensor for responsive navigation.
+- **Battery:** Connected the battery to the back of the board for proper space and to protect it from the crater obstacles.